QUAST 5.3.0 manual

 In addition, QUAST submodules require:

-All default requirements are usually pre installed on Linux.
+All default requirements are usually preinstalled on Linux.
 The only missing one could be zlib-dev.
 See their web-site for installation details for various platforms.
-In particular, it is pre installed on macOS and it can be simply installed on Ubuntu as:
+In particular, it is preinstalled on macOS, and it can be simply installed on Ubuntu as:

 sudo apt-get install zlib1g-dev